eficode-academy/docker-katas/labs/windows-docker/win2-windows-on-windows.md

 The biggest challenge working with Windows containers in my experience, has been adapting things that are natively provided to run in a container.

 Examples include how to build and deploy a project that normally Visual Studio and IIS took care of.
 This means the real tradeoff to using Windows containers is learning how Microsoft works under the hood.
 The gain is that a lot of the common problems with Windows go away.

-Let that sink in.
+> remember to `exit` your container before moving to the next command-

 Containers will allow you to spin up things seamlessly, just like on Linux.
 For example: